 One of my most memorable assignments gave me an opportunity to witness a home birth and write about it in BabyTalk magazine.

-I am a member of ASJA (American Society of Journalists and Authors) and AMWA (American Medical Writers Association).
+I am a member of ASJA (American Society of Journalists and Authors), AMWA (American Medical Writers Association), and AHCJ (Association of Healthcare Journalists).
 I am a contributing writer for Fit Pregnancy magazine and iVillage.com.

 My work has won several awards, including Maggie Awards for excellence in magazine writing, American Medical Writers Association awards for outstanding medical communication, and a National Health Information Gold Award.
 A series of articles I wrote about perimenopause for MORE magazine was nominated for a National Magazine Award.

 My hobbies include drawing still-lifes (mostly of fruits, vegetables, and flowers), baking incredibly rich chocolate desserts, watching my sons play baseball, drinking wine with friends on summer evenings, going to Red Sox games, hiking in Utah, and traveling to (or thinking about) tropical islands with palm trees, blue skies, and sandy white beaches.

 I also enjoy writing fiction.
 One of my short stories, “Good Girl,” appears in the Winter 2013 issue of the literary journal The Quotable (available in print and online).
 My blog about the story appears on the journal’s website.